Last updated 16th September, 2025

 It is important to maintain a tarmac driveway at least once a year, along with conducting any repairs, such as:

 Resealing your driveway on a regular basis is very important to maintaining the look and structure of your tarmac driveway.
-You may also need to resurface every 5-10 years also so this needs to be taken into account when choosing tarmac for your driveway.
+You may also need to resurface every 5-10 years, so this needs to be taken into account when choosing tarmac for your driveway.

-You can hire a professional to reseal your tarmac driveway, which should cost around £150 to £200 per day.
-You could also do it yourself, although you will need to pay for an appropriate tarmac sealer which can cost around £16 to £120 per bottle.
+The cost of driveway cleaning and sealing by a professional is around £150 to £200 per day.
+You could also do it yourself, although you will need to pay for an appropriate tarmac sealer, which can cost around £16 to £120 per bottle.
 This should be applied using a roller kit, which will take a lot longer than a professional job.

 You should then use a hose to clean out the cracks.
 To avoid water pooling, you should use a brush to remove the excess water.